CelestialShark/CelestialShark/README.md

 Hi!
 I'm Lizzie! (they/she)

+## Languages
+I have some experience programming in Java, Ruby, and C#
 <!--
 **CelestialShark/CelestialShark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.